 If you want to reduce your body fat percentage, it’s best to do it with an exercise routine.
 Any exercise and body movement activity that burns calories can help you to burn that extra body fat off.
-The secret is to pick activities that are pleasant to you, or at least feel less boring than others.
+The secret is to pick activities that are pleasant to you or at least feel less boring than others.

-My personal recommendation is to pick an activity that, besides burning calories, can also improve your mental health.
+Pick an activity that, besides burning calories, can also improve your mental health.
 This way, you’re getting mentally stronger too!
 Here are a few examples:

-- Walking in nature boosts your mood, improves circulation, and is a great, fat burning form of cardio workout;
+- Walking in nature boosts your mood, improves circulation, and is a great, fat-burning form of cardio workout;

 - Swimming in a pool elevates your heart rate enough to burn fat all over your body + it’s fun!;